 Josh attended Pitzer College in Claremont, where he majored in Sociology.
 He received his J.D. degree from Southwestern Law School.

-Since 2012, Josh has been the Co-Chair of the Jewish Family Service Young Leaders group.
-He also currently serves on the Board of Directors for Jewish Family Service.
+Josh was the Co-Chair of the Jewish Family Service Young Leaders group.
+He currently serves on the Board of Directors for Jewish Family Service of Los Angeles.
+Josh has helped launch Jewish Family Service's planned giving program.
 Click here to read a Q&A about why Josh and his wife support Jewish Family Service.

 Josh and his wife Lindsey are both Los Angeles natives - and big baseball fans.
 They live in West Los Angeles with their dog Dodger.